Realex78/does-it-have-crossplay/CONTRIBUTING.md

 ```

 The key of the object must be a shorthand name for the game (no greater than 15 characters).
-The display name must be the same as listed
+The display name must be the same as listed in most game plaforms/sellers.
+Platforms may be only from this list:

+- PC
+- Mac
+- PlayStation
+- Xbox
+- Nintendo Switch
+- Android

+If, in the same platform, there exists a difference (e.g. Astroneer differs on Steam and Microsoft Store for PC), it must be added using parenthesis.